 I gave him the details of the current conditions he needed to know and he advised me on fly selection and how to use it – I tied on his recommended fly and on the fourth cast a salmon on 4.5 kg was hooked and landed.
-What were the conditions and what advise did your mentor give you?
+What were the conditions and what advice did your mentor give you?

-Water colour condition this was clear water.
+Watercolour condition this was clear water.

-Weather condition was clear blue sky and position of the sun exactly into my back of the photo.
+The weather condition was clear blue sky and position of the sun exactly into my back of the photo.

 The response from the two experienced fisher sitting in the hut told me everything, they came running down the riverbank over the stones, it sounded just like being in a quarry.

 They came down to look at the successful fly, which they recognised – and returned with the comment “strange fly pattern” for the day.